 Section 30 CLRA Assessments

-Providing Custody and Access assessments for families involved in Family Court matters.
+Providing Parenting Time/Decision Making (formerly Custody/Access) assessments for families involved in Family Court matters.

 Section 98 CYFSA Assessments

-Providing Parental Capacity assessments for families involved with a Children’s Aid Society and Family Court.
+Providing Parenting Capacity assessments for families involved with a Children’s Aid Society and Family Court.

 Section 34 YCJA Assessments